ripple/ripple-address-codec/README.md

 ### decodeXAddress(xAddress: string): {accountId: Buffer, tag: number | false, test: boolean}

-Convert an X-address to its classic address, tag, and network ID
+Convert an X-address to its classic address, tag, and network ID.

 ### Other functions